martaldsantos/doc-process-hack/README.md

 - **Process Documentation:** Understand the general structure of the outputs from a Azure Document Intelligence and explain how OCR can be leveraged in a document processing solution
 - **Structure Information:** You will develop the competencies behind the cleaning and structuring of data both using common Python like Pandas and Numpy, but also leveraging [GPT-4o-2024-08-06](https://azure.microsoft.com/en-us/blog/announcing-a-new-openai-feature-for-developers-on-azure/?msockid=020102d7a56062ac18f017d0a4d46360), the new model focuses on enhancing productivity through Structured Outputs, like JSON Schemas.
 - **Automate Workflows with Azure Functions:** Learn how to deploy Azure Functions to automate any workflows.
 Azure Functions allow you to execute code in response to triggers, such as file uploads or form submissions.
+- **Orchestrate Pipelines with GitHub Actions:** Discover how to use GitHub Actions to automate and manage the entire lifecycle of your Azure Functions pipeline.